avaxman/libhedra/README.md

 ###Nonlinear Least Squares

+**Note: the demo currently uses a more sophisticated levenberg_marquadt solver with `LMSolver` instead of `GNSolver` below.
+The user interface is otherwise the same, but the solution algorithm is a somewhat different.
+The text berlow will be updated soon.**

 libhedra support nonlinear least squares optimization by Gauss-Newton iterations through the class `GNSolver<LinearSolver, SolverTraits>` in the respective header file.
 This class accepts two traits classes: for linear solving, and for the least-squares objectives.

 The optimizer solves problems of the form: